cozy/cozy-doctypes/docs/README.md

 2. The metadata about the data (e.g. the creation date of the playlist itself)
 3. The metadata of the cozy document (e.g. the creation date of the cozy document describing the playlist).

 The third level is described by an object named `cozyMetadata` at the root of the document.
+This object structure is common to all Cozy doctypes.

 The expected `cozyMetadata` attributes are the following: